kavbansal/prioriteams/README.md

 SAME AS LAST WEEK!
 Changes are UI changes, a more robust algorithm, and a reconfiguration of the flow.

 Below are steps that guides one through our product.
 Following these steps will allow one to view all the features of the product.
+THESE ARE THE STEPS WHEN RUN LOCALLY BUT STEPS SHOULD BE VERY SIMILAR WHEN ON HEROKU OTHER THAN STEPS 1-4.

 1. Open both the FrontEnd and BackEnd projects in different intelliJ windows.